-TV’s just keep getting thinner, and it’s no sci-fi movie scene to suggest they’ll eventually become like stickers we roll onto our walls.
+TV’s just keep getting thinner, and it’s no sci-fi movie move to suggest they’ll eventually become like stickers we roll onto our walls.
 Yes, this means fantastic aesthetics, but makes it tough to provide great sound.

 How to Connect Speakers to Your TV

-But if you can’t get it together for either of those options, another way to improve your sound experience is connect some stereo speakers to your TV.
-You won’t get the surround effects or possibly other great features like Bluetooth or WiFi streaming that you can get with those other systems, but you can still make the TV sound better.
+But if you can’t get it together for either of those options, another way to improve your sound experience is connect some simple stereo speakers to your TV.
+You won’t get the surround effects or possibly other great features like Bluetooth or Wi-Fi streaming that you can get with those other systems, but you can still make the TV sound better.

 Most TV’s, even older ones, have outputs that make it relatively easy to add speakers, and even if they don’t then there are usually other ways to make it work.
 Here are some ideas on how you can improve your sound until you are able to invest in a proper surround system or sound bar.

 If you have a simple stereo Hi-Fi system, that’s the best way to add a pair of stereo speakers to your TV because it can provide powerful sound, albeit not a real surround experience.
 Your TV will have an output jack, or maybe two, that are likely a pair of RCA audio ports.
 Your stereo amp will definitely have RCA input jacks either labeled as “auxiliary” or potentially labeled for other devices like CD, DVD, Tape, etc. Pick an input jack that you are not using and connect a set of RCA audio cables from it to the TV output jacks and you are set to go.